The Streak (professional wrestling): WrestleMania XXX (21–1)

 The match has been described as having the most shocking result since the Montreal Screwjob.
 A great number of fans objected to the outcome; Justin Henry of WrestleCrap made an impassioned defense of the decision, arguing that it elicited an emotional response that reduced him and other viewers "to the most base-ishness of our fanhood".
 Questioned by Austin about his decision to end the Streak, Vince McMahon said it was done to make a big deal of Lesnar and that there were no other viable candidates for the role.
 He added that Calaway was shocked by the decision, but willingly participated since he wanted to give back to the business.
-According to wrestling journalist Dave Meltzer, McMahon made the decision to end the Streak on the day of the show, believing it doubtful he would have any more matches.
+According to wrestling journalist Dave Meltzer, McMahon made the decision to end the Streak on the day of the show, believing it doubtful that he would have any more matches.
 During an interview on the Broken Skull Sessions with Stone Cold in November 2020 following his retirement, Calaway confirmed that the decision to end the Streak was made the day of the show, stating that he was still going over as of that morning.
 He also confirmed McMahon's opinion of there being no other viable candidate, but Calaway felt that Lesnar did not need the win as he was already a huge star.
 Jim Ross believes the Streak should not have been broken, as it was a unique selling point of WrestleMania.

 After the streak (2015–2020)

 Taking exception to Lesnar's boasting about ending The Streak, The Undertaker cost him a WWE World Heavyweight Championship victory at Battleground in July 2015, instigating a rematch between the two at the next month's SummerSlam.
-At that event on August 23, after a distraction and a low blow, The Undertaker gained his first televised singles victory over Lesnar when the latter passed out to Hell's Gate.
+At SummerSlam on August 23, after a distraction and a low blow, The Undertaker gained his first televised singles victory over Lesnar when Lesnar passed out to Hell's Gate.
 A Hell in a Cell match between the pair at October's Hell in a Cell, billed as their final meeting, was won by Lesnar after a low blow and an F-5.

 Following The Undertaker's WrestleMania XXX loss to Lesnar, he had five more matches at the annual event against: